 Error: Connection refused by Jira host.
 Please verify that the Jira host URL is correct and accessible.

 This error appears if the Connector can't reach your Jira Server or if you've entered the Public and Consumer Keys incorrectly.
 Ensure the Jira Server REST API is accessible from the internet and uses an HTTPS-enabled port like 8080 or 443.
 HTTP is not supported.

 Error: Unable to find a valid SSL certificate on the Jira host.
 Please have your Jira Administrator install a valid certificate (note that expired certificates are considered invalid).

-- Certificate is from a trusted authority, but may be signed by an untrusted authority.
+- The certificate is from a trusted authority but may be signed by an untrusted authority.

-If your Jira server is publicly available, or your firewall is temporarily open, you can use a third-party SSL test tool (for example, SSL/TLS server assessment service provided by Qualys SSL Labs (www.ssllabs.com)) to check if your certificate has been installed correctly.
-If you notice any errors specifying the certificate is incomplete, you may need to contact the certificate supplier directly for assistance in resolving common errors, or for information on where to download missing or incomplete certificates.
+If your Jira Server is publicly accessible, you can use a third-party SSL test tool (for example, SSL/TLS server assessment service provided by Qualys SSL Labs ) to verify the certificate's installation.
+Contact your certificate provider for help with any errors or missing components.

 Are there IP addresses used with Jira I can add to the Allowlist in our firewall?

 Adding specific IP addresses to the Allowlist of your firewall does not significantly improve security.
 Instead, add Smartsheet's DNS A record at aws.relay.smartsheet.com to your Allowlist; this record resolves to the Jira Connector's outgoing IP.